wingedrasengan927/Python-tutorials/README.md

 # Python-tutorials
-These are notes I've wriiten following various python tutorials, specifically from Derek Banas, Corey Schafer, Python Documentation etc
+These are notes I've wriiten following various python tutorials specifically from Derek Banas, Corey Schafer etc from YouTube, and also the official python documentation